bloodnok-marine/libbgpiod/docs/README.md

 ## Status

 It seems to work, but it's considered alpha quality.
 It is still a work in progress.
-Once the author thinks its good enough, the version number will get bumped and it will be considered production quality.
+Once the author thinks it's good enough, the version number will get bumped and it will be considered production quality.

 It will have been successfully driving real hardware for an extended